 The area over which the stock is distributed has increased from 2013 - 2020 and dropped little in 2022, but remains concentrated in Disko Bay, Vaigat and the Northern part of its range (north of 66°N).
 Densities are more than two times higher in Disko Bay and Vaigat compared to offshore regions.
-While densities in offshore regions are above to its serial means, it is well below its serial mean in Disko Bay and Vaigat.
-In the northernmost regions (U areas) and West of Disko Bay (W1-2) in the offshore regions, densities shown some increases in 2022 and at values higher than observed for the past 10 years.
-Densities are practically zero on in the southern most regions.
+Densities in both offshore regions and in Disko Bay & Vaigat are close to their serial means.
+The northernmost regions (U areas) and West of Disko Bay (W1-2) in the offshore regions, showed highest densities in 2023 and at values higher than observed for the past 10 years.
+Densities are practically zero on in the southernmost regions.

-The latitude index of the survey has declined from 2010 - 2013, followed by a continuous increase until 2018, remained almost unchanged in 2019 and 2020 and dropped again in 2022.
+The latitude index of the survey has declined from 2010 - 2013, followed by a continuous increase until 2018, remained almost unchanged in 2019 and 2020, but dropped in 2022 and remained unchanged in 2023.
 The North index remain stable from 2009 to 2015 owing to high proportion of biomass in the Northern regions and in Disko Bay & Vaigat, and lower proportion of biomass in the W- regions.
 After 3 years declining trend in the North index the 2022 value is now comparable to the period before the decline.
-Survey biomass from the northern (above 66°N) and Disko Bay & Vaigat regions constitute in 2022 almost 92% of the total survey biomass.
+Survey biomass from the northern (above 66°N) and Disko Bay & Vaigat regions constitute in 2023 almost 86% of the total survey biomass.